Online Post-Professional Doctor of Occupational Therapy (PP-OTD)

 This innovative program is offered online with two short on-campus components at the beginning and end.
 Students take two consecutive, seven-week courses while concurrently working on the doctoral project each semester.
-The OTD requires 33 credits, or 10 courses.
+The PP-OTD requires 33 credits, or 10 courses.
 Students may be required to complete six foundation courses, depending on their past educational experiences, prior to their doctorate study.

-For more on the post-professional OTD program (including program and course descriptions, admission requirements, and procedures), please visit the Doctor of Occupational Therapy page on our website; email Karen Jacobs; or call 617-353-7516.
+For more on the PP-OTD program (including program and course descriptions, admission requirements, and procedures), please visit our website; email program director Karen Jacobs; or call 617-353-7516.